Glossary

 Distributed Databases

 A distributed database is a type of database that is spread across multiple servers or instances.
-In cloud environments, distributed databases allow for scalable, high-availability architectures.
+In cloud environments, distributed databases allow for scalable, high-availability architectures, as data can be accessed and processed in parallel across multiple servers.
+This setup also provides redundancy, ensuring that even if one part of the system fails, the database remains operational.
+Examples of distributed databases include Amazon DynamoDB and Google Cloud Spanner.

 Data Replication